federicogarzarelli/portfolio-allocation/README.md

 * `--monthly_cash`         monthly cash invested.
 Default is 10000.
 * `--create_report`        creates a report if true
 * `--report_name`          report name. __This argument should be specified ony when --create_report is chosen__
-* `--report_type`          __NOT USED - WORK IN PROGRESS__ Type of report.
-For now only a report that analyses one strategy at a time is possible.
-When another report e.g. for comparing different strategies will be implemented, one can choose which report to run by specifying this argument.
-Default is OneStrategyPDF. __This argument should be specified ony when --create_report is chosen__
 * `--startdate`            starting date of the simulation.
 If not specified backtrader will take the earliest possible date.
 (To test)
 * `--enddate`              end date of the simulation.
 If not specified backtrader will take the latest possible date.
 (To test)
 * `--system`               operating system, to deal with different path.
 Default is windows.
 If not specified windows is not chosen.